 This aeration and heat recovery system, which combines both compost creation and heat recovery to speed up the compost production process, uses the bacteria within the piles to contribute to aerobic digestion.
 The result of this organic breakdown is a significant amount of heat that is used to further dry the compost.
 This new system catches hot air from four compost piles using an insulated tube system that runs through the bottom of the piles to an equipment shed where the heat recovery and aeration system is located.
 Temperature, oxygen levels, and vapor flow rates are constantly being monitored.
 The result of this dual system has been a notable increase in compost production.

 Catlin Farmstead is using the heat from the compost piles to kick-start the aerobic digestion and to expeditiously dry the compost.
 The ideal composting temperature is 140 degrees Fahrenheit.
 In traditional composting, this heat results in lost energy.
 With the help of Brian Jerose from Agrilab Technologies, the farm has been able to harness that energy by capturing the hot air to dry out the compost.

 Composting has been a great way for farmers like the Catlin Farmstead to diversify their income while closing the loop within the energy and nutrient cycle.
-Funding for this project was composed of three grants: Massachusetts Department of Agricultural Resources, Massachusetts Clean Energy Center, and USDA Rural Energy Assistance Program (REAP).
-The Center for EcoTechnology provided REAP grant writing assistance.
+Funding for this project was composed of three grants: the Massachusetts Department of Agricultural Resources (MDAR) Agricultural Energy Grant, a grant from the Massachusetts Clean Energy Center, and the USDA Rural Energy for America Program (REAP).
+The Center for EcoTechnology provided MDAR and REAP grant writing assistance.
 We wanted to say a big thank you to the Catlin family for sharing your story and farm with us!